 In the face of all of the unquestionably crimson lobster imagery, it might then seem strange to ask: are lobsters really red?

 Some landlocked Americans believe that a wild, live lobster is red in color.
-At LobsterAnywhere a few customers have questioned whether the lobster delivered to their home was safe to cook, because it wasn’t red.
-However, alongside the new wave of cooking channels and popular reality shows such as the Discovery Channel’s ‘Lobstermen’, lobster-lovers are beginning to learn more about Maine’s most famous export.
+At LobsterAnywhere a few customers have questioned whether the lobster delivered to their home was safe to cook because it wasn’t red.
+However, lobster-lovers are beginning to learn more about Maine’s most famous export.
+All thanks for the new wave of cooking channels and popular reality shows such as the Discovery Channel’s ‘Lobstermen’.
 For a closer look at lobsters in popular culture check out our blog post about all the fun lobster movies.

 What Color are Lobsters?

 Lobsters come in many different colors because of the pigment chromatophores in their shells.
 When they are cooked, all the pigments are masked except for astaxanthin, the red background pigment.
 The red pigment is the most stable component of the coloring in a lobster.
 The greens and browns which darken the shell in a live lobster are destroyed by the cooking process.

 When they are cooked, all the pigments are masked except for astaxanthin, the red background pigment.
 The red pigment is the most stable component of the coloring in a lobster.
 The greens and browns which darken the shell in a live lobster are destroyed by the cooking process.

 Fishermen have been known to bring in blue, yellow, red and spotted live lobsters.
 Usually, when lobsters are hard-shelled, their shells are a darker color.
 Also, when you cook hard-shell lobsters, their shells will turn a brick red color and sometimes black.
 Whereas soft-shelled lobsters, when cooked, are a bright red color.

 As you will see, the traditional Maine lobster comes in a surprisingly wide range of colors.
 Below is the New England Aquarium’s collection of lobsters in rare colors.